 Our goal is to find new homes for homeless animals so we try to keep the adoption process as simple as possible.

 First – meet the animals available for adoption.
 Visit the adoption section of our website (we update the site daily) or stop by the shelter.
 One of our dedicated Animal Care Specialists can find out more about your home and lifestyle and what you’re looking for in a pet.
 Then they can introduce you to a special dog or cat.
 If you decide you’ve met your match, you fill out an Adoption Questionnaire.
-If you rent, we call your landlord to confirm that you are allowed a pet in your home.
 The HOV staff can also help with dog to dog introductions if you have other pets in the home.
 Then you take the latest addition to your family home!

 Didn’t find a pet that was the right fit?
 Keep an eye on our website as we frequently make new dogs and cats available.